AlexsLemonade/scpca-nf/examples/README.md

 ## Testing your setup with example data

+:warning: These instructions are only intended to be used to test accurate set up of a configuration file.
+Before following these instructions, please ensure that you have already set up your own [configuration file](../external-data-instructions.md#configuration-files) and have [created and named a profile to use](../external-data-instructions.md#setting-up-a-profile-in-the-configuration-file).

 You can test your configuration setup by performing a test run with the example data that we have provided.

 We recommend using the example 10X dataset from a [human glioblastoma donor that was processed using the 10X Genomics' Next GEM Single Cell 3' Reagent Kits v3.1](https://www.10xgenomics.com/resources/datasets/2-k-sorted-cells-from-human-glioblastoma-multiforme-3-v-3-1-3-1-standard-6-0-0)(note: you may be prompted to provide an email and register upon navigating to the 10X downloads site).